kachayev/fiberfox/README.md

 The tool reports number of statistics per each target: number of packets, traffic, and rate.
 For TCP-based attacks (both L4 and L7), it also reports a histogram of packets sent within a single session (session here means traffic sent within a single open connection).
 Ideally, the histogram should be skewed towards the left side.
 It means the peer closes the connection earlier than "requests per connection" packets were sent.
 If it's mainly on the right, the target accepts what should be considered "garbage traffic".

 Be careful with analysis.
 Low network rate, high frequency of connection attempts, high error rate, and more.
 All of those signals might indicate both the fact that the target stays strong facing the attack and that it's already dead.
-To get full understanding of the level of protection, you should use monitoring information on the target side (e.g. capability to work correctly when being challenged).
+To get a full understanding of the level of protection, you should use monitoring information on the target side (e.g. capability to work correctly when being challenged).

 ## Contribute